pjtunstall/mad/README.md

 ## Extra

 - FIX
-  - Server crasheed once when a player in Safari CTR+SHIFT+R's to view image during countdown.
-Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
+  - Server crasheed once when a player in Safari CTR+SHIFT+R's to view simplified page, without styles, during countdown.
+Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead?
 But I've tried a few times and haven't managed to replicate it.
+Ideally we'd handle disconnection during countdown more gracefully; consider this bug while implementing that, and think what could be made more robust.
 It triggered the classic lightning-conductor-of-errors line, 683.

 ````
 return grid[player?.position?.y][player?.position?.x].type === "fire";